router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/sample-idapps/on-near/ping-pong.md

 Create a function `set_dapp_metadata` that takes the `fee_payer_address` as a parameter and calls the Gateway contract's `set_dapp_metadata` function.
 Make this function payable by adding the decorator `payable` to it.
 This is because Router Gateway contract charges some minimal fees to prevent Sybil attacks.

 :::tip
-The fee payer address should be an address on the Router chain.
+The fee payer address should be an address on the Router Chain.
 Check [here](../../near-guides/iDapp-functions/set_dapp_metadata) more details about this function.
 :::

 </details>